rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.markdown

 We can rely on our tests for this refactoring.

+<a
-    git commit -a -m 'Wrap events to tick for a nicer interface.'
+href="https://github.com/rickardlindberg/agdpp/commit/ac00de877b8f4ee58716c0030c8b2ecab19a318e"><code>git commit -a -m 'Wrap events to tick for a nicer interface.'</code></a>

 ## Test still mentions pygame